OmerGarabagi/DataStructure_Project/README.md

 ## Overview

-This project implements a system to track the quality of electrical products using AVL trees in C. Each product is defined by its quality (`QUALITY`) and the time it was added to the system (`TIME`).
+This project implements a system to track the quality of electrical products using AVL trees in C++.
+Each product is defined by its quality (`QUALITY`) and the time it was added to the system (`TIME`).
 The system supports various operations, including adding and removing products, querying by quality, and checking the existence of specific quality products.

 ## Data Structures